 What is a variable annuity?

-Why does the company behind an annuity matter?
+Why the company behind the annuity matters?

 All references to income certainty and guarantees, including the benefit payment